Big Five Safari Holidays in South Africa

 The most elusive of the Big Five; the leopard will drag its prey high up into the trees to escape scavengers

-For many first time visitors to Africa, a top priority is ticking off the so-called Big Five: lion, leopard, buffalo, elephant and rhino.
-South Africa offers many excellent opportunities to do this, and it is the easiest place in Africa to see rhinos, since it supports more than 90% of the continental population of these endangered creatures.
-It is also the African country best suited to self-drive safaris.
+For many first-time visitors to Africa, a top priority is ticking off the so-called Big Five: lion, leopard, buffalo, elephant, and rhino.
+South Africa offers many excellent opportunities to do this.
+It’s the easiest place in Africa to see rhinos since it supports more than 90% of the continental population of these endangered creatures.
+It’s also the African country best suited to self-drive safaris.

 The Cape buffalo can weight up to 850 kilograms

-South Africa boasts many other world-class safari destinations, among them the malaria-free Pilanesberg and Madikwe Game Reserves northwest of Johannesburg.
+South Africa boasts many other world-class safari destinations, including the malaria-free Pilanesberg and Madikwe Game Reserves northwest of Johannesburg.